Where it all began

 During the 1990s the Hafod sleeping block was built with en-suite rooms.

-During the first decade of the new century a £5.5 million investment was made to build a brand new sleeping block, Cilborth, which accommodates over 200 residents in en-suite rooms, the Syr Ifan Leisure Centre, Heritage Centre - Caer Chwedlau and a designated parking area for the ever-increasing workforce.
-More recently we have opened an Indoor climbing centre, new accommodation block – Eleanor and not forgetting our Sustainability Project!
+A £5.5 million investment to build a brand new sleeping block, Cilborth, which accommodates over 200 residents in en-suite rooms, the Syr Ifan Leisure Centre, the Caer Chwedlau Heritage Centre and a designated parking area for the ever-increasing workforce.